 As an example for how projects work, consider a project named popcorn, which might have a project title of “Simulation of Popcorn Kernel Dynamics”.

 Following the creation of the project during the Project Life Cycle, the project would get an allocation, perhaps of 20,000 initial hours for the year, and might have a PI and 3 other scientists collaborating on it.

 If one of the scientists runs a job as part of the popcorn project for 10 hours across 100 8-core nodes, then that would use 8,000 hours of the total allocation, leaving 12,000 hours remaining.

 Once those 12,000 hours are gone, the project will no longer be able to run jobs.
 At this point, the project might determine that it needs more time on the system.
 A designated PI of the project can request more time for the project at this point that will require approval from the LCRC Allocations Committee.
 The request approval and decision will be transmitted via email to the PI after completion of the web form.

 Project PIs and User Accounts

 Each project has at least one Primary Investigator, or PI.
 The PI is generally the person who requested that the project be created, and is the first point of contact for things like allocation decisions.
 The primary project PI must be a current Argonne employee.
-A project can have a co-PIs, who also has the ability to manage the project like the PI.
-Co-PIs do not need to be current Argonne employees.
+A project can have Proxies (or Co-PIs), who also has the ability to manage the project like the PI.
+Proxies also need to be current Argonne employees.